By: Attorney Greg Hildebrand, co-founder of FMC

 Divorce is difficult, but you can choose whether or not it is destructive.
-In Southeastern Wisconsin, more and more couples are choosing to resolve their family issues via mediation with the Family Mediation Center (FMC).
+In Wisconsin, more and more couples are choosing to resolve their family issues via mediation—including the convenient and cost-effective option of online mediation--with the Family Mediation Center (FMC).
 In mediation, the couple jointly retains a neutral lawyer mediator who functions as an educator and guide to help them make informed decisions and efficiently navigate the legal process.
 Check out these top 5 reasons a couple considering separation or divorce should choose FMC mediation:

 Rather than addressing relationship issues through a legal conflict in a public courthouse, couples using mediation resolve all issues through confidential discussions in a private conference room.
 This is important for anyone who is concerned about the public release of personal details and especially for parents, business owners and professionals.